Open Access publishing

 Important Funders such as NWO, ERC and the European Union demand that open access should be published by their funded research.
 These requirements will be tightened by Plan-S from 2021 onwards Important open access sources.

-- ArXiv – is the largest source of e-prints from natural scientists with 1.8 million publications.
-TU Delft is an official sponsor of ArXiv 2018-2022
+- ArXiv – is the largest source of pre-prints from natural scientists with 1.9 million publications.
+TU Delft is an official sponsor of ArXiv

 Do you have any questions or would you like to know more?
 Contact via firstname.lastname@example.org